tdsticks/django_cookiercutter_template/README.md

 1. Install **Python** - https://www.python.org/downloads/windows/
 2. Install **pyenv** https://github.com/pyenv/pyenv#windows
+3. Create you Python virtual environment

 > **TIP**
 > Add an alias for your Mac virtual environment to your environment path, as so:

-3. Once the above is installed and setup, run:
+4Once the above is installed and setup, run:
     > pip install --upgrade pip

-4. Determine if you want a more simple Django setup or to use Cookiecutter.
+5. Determine if you want a more simple Django setup or to use Cookiecutter.
 If you just want the simple setup, then install the main requirements file.
 Otherwise, proceed down to the Cookiecutter section.
     > pip install -r requirements_simple.txt